KianShojaei/Persian-Signature-Detection-Restoration-and-Verification/README.md

 ---

-**Signature Intelligence Pipeline** is an end-to-end deep learning system for analyzing handwritten signatures on scanned documents.
+**Persian Signature Detection Restoration and Verification** is an end-to-end deep learning system for analyzing handwritten signatures on scanned documents.
 It combines three specialized models into a single workflow: **YOLOv5** locates and crops signatures directly from document images, **CycleGAN** restores low-quality, faded, or noisy signatures into clean, usable images, and a **Siamese neural network** (with interchangeable backbones such as MobileNetV2, ResNet50, and Xception) compares two signatures to determine whether they are genuine or forged.
 Built and trained on Google Colab using the Tobacco-800 and ICDAR 2011 datasets, this project demonstrates a practical, modular approach to automated signature detection, restoration, and forgery verification — useful for banking, legal, and administrative document processing pipelines.

 ---